 Copp, David — International Justice and the Basic Needs Principle

 Work Cited Copp, David.
 “International justice and the basic needs principle.”
 In The Political Philosophy of Cosmopolitanism, edited by Gillian Brock and Harry Brighouse, 39-54.
 Cambridge: Cambridge University Press, 2005.
-“Justice requires a state in favourable circumstances to enable its … Continue reading
+“Justice requires a state in favourable circumstances to enable its members to meet their basic needs throughout a normal lifespan”: the “basic needs principle” (39)....
+Continue Reading →

 Tagore — The Home and the World